BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    2. Touch "Authenticate"[^23]
    3. Touch "Derive Key" and "Other Key Derivations".
    4. Scroll down to "Secondary Derivation" and Choose "Account Descriptor"
-   5. Export the Account Descriptor, which should show an ANimated QR.
+   5. Export the Account Descriptor, which should show an Animated QR.
-1. [  ] Input the Cosigner Key into Sparrow
+1. [  ] Input the Account into Sparrow
    1. On Sparrow, Choose "Keystore 1", which should already be selected.
    2. Select "Airgapped Hardware Wallet".
    3. Click the "Scan" button for Gordian Seed Tool